ShieldQuest/ShieldQuest/README.md

 ---

 # Robert Alvarez
-**Aspiring FinTech & IT Professional**
+**FinTech & IT Student**

-Welcome!
-I'm an IT student at Florida State College at Jacksonville, bringing over five years of professional experience in the banking industry.
-My academic journey explores the intersections of information technology, finance, and innovation.
+I'm an IT student at Florida State College at Jacksonville with five years of experience in the banking industry.
+I'm interested in how technology, finance, and data come together to solve real problems and improve day-to-day operations.

 ---

-## 🎓 Current Focus
+## 📚 Current Focus

-- Pursuing CompTIA certifications and advanced IT coursework at FSCJ
+- Working toward CompTIA certifications and completing advanced IT coursework
+- Building skills in Python, Java, SQL, and automation
-- Exploring emerging trends in AI, FinTech, and cybersecurity
+- Exploring FinTech trends, cybersecurity basics, and practical uses of AI
-- Developing projects that connect data, automation, and business strategy
+- Creating projects that connect financial processes with technology

 ---

 ## 📂 Featured Projects

-- [PythonPractice](https://github.com/ShieldQuest/PythonPractice) — Early academic exercises and programming explorations
+- [PythonPractice](https://github.com/ShieldQuest/PythonPractice) – Early programming exercises and fundamentals
-- [Python_Financial_Services](https://github.com/ShieldQuest/Python_Financial_Services) — Foundational tools for finance automation and analysis
+- [Python_Financial_Services](https://github.com/ShieldQuest/Python_Financial_Services) – Intro tools for financial automation and analysis
-- More projects coming soon—expanding into financial modeling, programming, and automation
+- More projects coming soon, including financial modeling, automation scripts, and Java coursework

 ---

 ## 🧭 About Me

-- Motivated self-learner with a commitment to continuous growth
+- Self-motivated learner dedicated to continuous improvement
-- Analytical thinker driven by curiosity and practical impact
+- Analytical thinker shaped by hands-on banking experience
+- Enjoys breaking down complex problems into clear, workable steps
-- Focused on bridging technology with strategic business value
+- Interested in using technology to support smart business decisions

 ---